 Students who do not maintain a cumulative graduate GPA of 3.0 or better will be placed on graduate probation by the Graduate School.
 Students on probation may not be eligible for research, teaching or graduate assistantships.
-A student on probation must bring their GPA to 3.0 or above within one semester (or 12 credits) after being placed on probation; otherwise, he/she will be subject to dismissal by the Department of Computer Science.
+A student on probation must bring their GPA to 3.0 or above within one semester (or 12 credits) after being placed on probation; otherwise, he/she will be subject to dismissal by the Graduate School.
+Students will get notifications about their probation status.
+Students on probation are required to meet with the Graduate Academic Advisor or Graduate Program Director to go over their academic plan.
 Satisfactory progress by a student will be determined by the requirements written in the Graduate Bulletin and this Handbook in effect at the time the student entered graduate studies in the Department, or at the discretion of the student, the requirements stated in the current editions of the Bulletin and Handbook.